 - Here are some related articles in Manage and Administer Your PCC Tools > Configure Partner and Billing Functions:

-- When you need to add a new CPT code to your PCC system, or adjust your prices, use the Table Editor found in PCC’s under-the-hood Practice Management window.
-Follow the procedure below to learn how to add or update procedure billing codes, prices, and other procedure information (such as dose amounts for an injection procedure).
+- When you need to add a new CPT code to your PCC system, create a new version of a code that includes modifiers, or adjust your practice's prices for procedures, use the Table Editor found in PCC's under-the-hood Practice Management window.

 - Use the Billing Configuration tool to configure billing behaviors of procedures and diagnoses and the Billing screen in PCC EHR.
 Follow the procedures below to open the Billing Configuration tool and make changes.

 - Your office may have a front-desk printer for receipts, a chart room printer for encounter forms, and a back office printer for everything else.
 When you log in, you may have printer needs that are particular for you, or particular for where you are working today.

 checkout, and nimms programs have appointment lists that make selecting a patient fast and easy.
 Instead of typing in a patient's name, you can pick from a list of patient appointments.
 When you need to, you can skip the list and enter a name, but the appointment lists save time and reduce mistakes.

 - Tables are lists of items your system reuses between Partner programs as well as PCC EHR.
 Partner's tables include your practice's list of insurance policies, your practice's physicians, visit reasons, abbreviations, procedures, diagnoses and others.

 - Snap Codes are groups of procedures and diagnoses that you can post all at once, by entering a single word or phrase.

 - When you post charges for immunizations, there are also a series of codes with multiple units that need to appear for the immunization administration.
 Partner's Snap Codes feature can help your practice post those procedures and diagnoses.